duncanatt/detecter/tutorial/docs/getting-started/setting-up-detecter.md

     2. Install make: `sudo apt install make`.

-    Alternatively, you may choose to install the full `build-essential` which includes `make`.
+    Alternatively, you may choose to install the full `build-essential` package which includes `make`.

 === "macOS"